 Warning: Over 20 photos attached to this blog post.

 Submitting a “Daily Schedule” in Japan is one of the requirements when applying for a Japan tourist visa.
-While preparing for it, I needed to visit Japan tourist websites and look for realistic 12-Day itinerary in Tokyo, and that’s how I learned about the Ueno Park and Zoo.
+While preparing for it, I needed to visit Japan tourist websites and look for realistic 12-Day itinerary.
+I booked my hotel in Tokyo, explored the things to do in the city, and that’s how I learned about the Ueno Park and Zoo.

 The weather was cold that time so I decided to wear a coat which I borrowed from Mica.
 Under it, I was only wearing a shirt and a leggings which made me chill every time the wind blows.
 I should have worn a long-sleeved base layer under the coat.